Consuelo Villalon Aleman

-Consuelo Villalón Alemán (24 May 1907 – 8 November 1998) was a well-known Mexican pianist during the 20th century.
+Consuelo Villalón Alemán (24 May 1907 – 8 November 1998) was a Mexican pianist and music educator during the twentieth century.
 She is remembered for her professional interpretation of Frédéric Chopin's music.

-Consuelo Villalón Alemán at the age of 15.

 Early life

 Born in Monterrey, Nuevo León, Villalón moved at the age of 8 with her family to Mexico City (Distrito Federal).
 There she started professional piano lessons with composer Manuel M. Ponce.
-At the age of 9 she began teaching piano.
+At age 9 she began teaching piano.
+She studied with Luis Moctezuma at the Escuela Nacional de Música at UNAM.

-The genius

-Although the name of Manual M Ponce gave her some reputation later in her curriculum, in fact the moment of the development of her genius was with Luis Moctezuma.

-She took piano lessons with him in his Academy and later in at Escuela Nacional de Musica (UNAM).

-She was very different of her professor, who was a nervous person in front of the public.
-Consuelo Villalon in concert was a great pianist without fear of the piano; at one time she was called "The Mexican Rubinstein" in honor to Arthur Rubinstein.
+Career

+As a performer, Villalón was best known for her performances of music by Chopin and Ponce, and she was compared to Arthur Rubinstein.
+She became head of the piano department at UNAM in 1952, upon Moctezuma's recommendation, and taught according to his methods.
+Francisco José Beyer Bustos was one of her students at UNAM.

 Consuelo Villalón Alemán at a concert, 1972.

-Teaching career
+Later years

-As a teenager she started taking classes with Professor Luis Moctezuma, then head of the Piano Department at the Escuela Nacional de Música, UNAM.
-In 1952 Villalón assumed his position upon his recommendation.
-She also taught privately until the age of 89.
+Villalón taught privately until the age of 89.
 She died at the age of 91, in Mexico City.